 The ePublishify hybrid group offers the author:

-- professional guidance and project management
+- professional guidance and project management - professional editing available.

 - electronic publications: eBook; eVook; Audiobook